 |Its not the mythical city of gold that draws gold seekers to the Llanganates mountain range in Ecuador, some say there is a vast Inca hoard of gold hidden from conquistadors there.
 The Inca Empire in the early 15th century was quickly giving way to European invaders.
 Atahualpa was an Inca king who was captured at his palace in Cajamarca in modern-day Peru by Francisco Pizarro. |

 |Pizarro agreed to release Atahualpa in return for a roomful of gold, but the Spaniard later reneged on the deal.
 He had the Inca king put to death on August 29, 1533 before the last and largest part of the ransom had been delivered.|

-Instead, the legend goes, the gold was buried in a secret mountain cave.
-The story resides in the frontier between fact and fiction.
+Instead, the story goes, the gold was buried in a secret mountain cave.
 Atahualpa's gold existed because it's recorded in the Spanish chronicle, and it's recorded that a large convoy of gold was on its way from Ecuador.
-After that, the most persistent stories revolve around the Llanganates.
+After that, the best and most persistent stories revolve around the Llanganates.